 It’s important to not only define what you do (accounting, petsitting, marketing, etc.) but how you do it (quickly, affordably, concisely, etc.).
 Once you’ve armed yourself with defining nouns and adjectives, you can begin stringing them together to create keywords for your brand name.

-Look for synonyms (related words) for the phrases you came up with.
+Branding experts suggest that you should look for synonyms (related words) for the phrases you came up with.
 For example, a Speedy Marketer could also be an Accelerated Advertiser or a Prompt Content Specialist.
 Going a little longer with phrasing, you could start with something like “best dog sitting service” and end up with phrases like “best pet sitting service” or “best dog boarding service.”

 2. Know Your Competitors’ Keywords